tamilzh2018/kode-kloud-test/AWS/AWS.md

 > *You’re about to run a script that might corrupt data.
 Create a snapshot of your volume so you can restore if needed.
 How would you do it?*

+Create a snapshot of an existing volume named xfusion-vol in us-east-1 region.

+1) The name of the snapshot must be xfusion-vol-ss.

+2) The description must be xfusion Snapshot.

+3) Make sure the snapshot status is completed before submitting the task.

 ### 🔐 **IAM**